Novia-RDI-Seafaring/FMUiL/README.md

     eval_2: "TankLevel_PI.CV_PumpCtrl_out < 20"

 ```
-This is already setup on the file `TEST01.yaml`, to run this simply just call the main:
+This is already setup on the file `exp1_water_tank.yaml`, to run this simply just call the main:

 ```
-python main.py
+uv run experiments exp1_water_tank.yaml
 ```
 The `.log` file is in `.csv` format and the results are easy to plot.
 In this particular scenario they should look something like this:
 <p align="center">
 <img src="./public/ExamplePlot.png" alt="OPCUA-FMU" width="500">
 </p>

+## Other examples

+  Placeholder for exp2 and exp3.

 # Contributing